 Goals Anticipated Outcomes Example: Clients provided with rides were able to regularly attend medical appointments and health and independence was improved.
 Example: 85% of clients had improvements in health and independence.
 Beneficiaries provided with rental assistance were able to maintain stable living condition.
 85% of the clients had stable living conditions.
 Beneficiaries assisted with electricity, water, and gas were able to maintain their services.
 85% of the clients were able to maintain their services without risk of disconnection.
 Beneficiaries assisted with transportation were able to attend scheduled appointments.
 80% of the clients were able to increase outside resources.
-Beneficiaries assisted with childcare were able to seek and maintain employment.
-80% of the beneficiaries were able to maintain employment.
+Beneficiaries assisted with childcare were able to 60% of the beneficiaries were able to maintain employseek and maintain employment. ment.